 The sale of 102,640 shares of our common stock at the closing of this offering to Greg Reyes, Reyes Family Trust, Van Wagoner Capital Partners, L.P. and Van Wagoner Crossover Fund, L.P., each an existing stockholder, will each be done in a private placement in reliance on the exemption from registration provided by Section 4(2) of the Securities Act of 1933 pursuant to preemptive rights granted to the holders of our preferred stock (other than individuals that own Series A, B, C, D or E preferred stock) at the time that they purchased the preferred stock.
-On August 28, 2006, we and the holders of more than two-thirds of the outstanding shares of our Series CC preferred stock entered into a waiver agreement pursuant to which the preemptive rights of all holders of our Series CC preferred stock the opportunity to purchase the number of shares of common stock in the directed share program equal to the number of shares they would have been entitled to purchase pursuant to their preemptive rights.
+On August 28, 2006, we and the holders of more than two-thirds of the outstanding shares of our Series CC preferred stock entered into a waiver agreement pursuant to which the preemptive rights of all holders of our Series CC preferred stock were eliminated in connection with this offering.
+In lieu of such preemptive rights, the underwriters are offering holders of shares of Series CC preferred stock the opportunity to purchase the number of shares of common stock in the directed share program equal to the number of shares they would have been entitled to purchase pursuant to their preemptive rights.
 Holders of preemptive rights have the right to purchase a number of shares of common stock that would enable them to maintain their proportionate ownership interest in CommVault in connection with any offering of our common stock (including this offering) or securities convertible into or exchangeable for shares of our common stock.
-All holders of preemptive rights do not have the right to subscribe for more than their proportionate share of the shares being offered.
-No holders of preemptive rights in connection stock in future offering.
+All holders participating in the concurrent private placement could exercise their preemptive rights, other than those identified above, exercised those rights in connection with this offering.
 By their terms, all existing rights to subscribe for shares of our common stock and securities convertible into or exchangeable for shares of our common stock in future offerings will expire at the closing of this offering.
-This prospectus shall not be deemed to be an offer to sell or a solicitation of an offer to buy any securities offered in the concurrent private placement.
+This prospectus shall not be deemed to be an offer to sell or a solicitation of an offer to buy any securities offered in t

 Each recipient of shares in the concurrent private placement is an existing stockholder of our company.
 The offer to acquire securities in the concurrent private placement was made solely to holders of preferred stock to comply with the preemptive rights such holders acquired when they purchased shares of our preferred stock.
 We did not engage in any general solicitation of investors or general advertising and no underwriters were employed in connection with the concurrent private placement.
-Each of the recipients of securities in the concurrent private placement has represented to us in writing that the recipient is an accredited investor, that it can withstand the entire loss of its investment, that it understands that the securities issued in the concurrent private placement have not been registered under the Securities Adv and will therefore be restricted securities subject to various transfer restrictions and that it intends to acquire the securities placement.
+Each of the recipients of securities in the concurrent private placement has represented to us in writing that the recipient is an accredited investor, that it can withstand the entire loss of its investment, that it understands that the securities issued in the concurrent private placement have not been registered under the Securities Act and will therefore be restricted securities subject to various transfer restrictions and that it intends to acquire the securities for investment only and not with a view toward further distribution.
+Appropriate legends will be affixed to the share certificates and other instruments issued in the concurrent private placement.
 All recipients have been given the opportunity to ask questions and receive answers from our representatives concerning our business and financial affairs and each recipient has represented and acknowledged to us in writing that it had this opportunity.